yandooo/graphql-spring-boot/README.md

 ### Root resolvers, directives, type extensions

-The root resolvers must be marked by the `GraphQLQueryResolver`, `GraphQLMutationResolver` and `GraphQLSubscription` interfaces (from the GraphQL Java Tools library).
+The root resolvers must be marked with the `GraphQLQueryResolver`, `GraphQLMutationResolver` and `GraphQLSubscription` annotations (not to be confused with the marker interfaces from the GraphQL Java Tools library).

 **Important:**